 If you require a more detailed summary of the findings from the focus groups please email firstname.lastname@example.org.

 We previously asked for your views on improvements to the water play area and proposals for a new outdoor gym at Kensington Memorial Park.

 We sent out a survey asking about possible improvement to the buildings in the park.
 We have now analysed the results.

 You can read the reports to find out what people said about the park.

 History of Kensington Memorial Park

 Kensington Memorial Park has been a public park since 1926 when it was opened to the public by Princess Louise, Duchess of Argyll.

-The land was bought in 1923 with funds provided by the Kensington War Memorial Committee who wanted to create a suitable tribute to those who had given their lives in the First World War and felt that a new recreation ground would be an ideal memorial.
+The land was bought in 1923 with funds provided by the Kensington War Memorial Committee.
+They wanted to create a suitable tribute to those who had given their lives in the First World War.